php-flasher/php-flasher/docs/pages/livewire.md

 ## <i class="fa-duotone fa-list-radio"></i> Events

-For sweetalert you can listen to  `sweetalert:confirmed`, `sweetalert:denied` and `sweetalert:dismissed` from withing you component
+For SweetAlert, you can listen to `sweetalert:confirmed`, `sweetalert:denied`, and `sweetalert:dismissed` events within your component.

 <script type="text/javascript">
     messages["#/ livewire events"] = {